 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. - where applicable - is justified.
+Final Concl. properly addressed?
+B.5.
+Calculation of GHG Emission Reductions - Baseline emissions It is assessed whether the baseline emissions are stated according to the methodology and whether the argumentation for the choice of default factors and values - where applicable - is justified.
 B.5.1.
 Are the calculations documented according to the approved methodology and in a complete and transparent manner? /1/ DR Emission reduction calculations are transparently documented by the spreadsheet /3/, and it is in line with AMS-III.D Version 14.
-Baseline emissions consider the IPCC 2006 Tier 2 approach and applicable default values as defaults values of Tables 10A-7 10A-8, however the following need to be justified. (a) As per Serial no 13 of methodology, the Bo & VS values applicable to developed country can be used subject to satisfying four conditions related to genetic source of production, use of formulated fed rations and project specific animal weight.
-Farm records to demonstrate that these conditions are satisfied at the project sites need to be provided, including genetic source (b) Also justification to be provided for MCF value of 79 % and MS % {BL,j}, value of 100% & MS% i,y values of 90%y used in ex-post emission reduction calculation CAR 1 ΟΚ B.5.2.
-Have conservative assumptions been used when calculating the baseline emissions? /1/ DR See B.5.1.
-OK B.5.3.
-Are uncertainties in the baseline emission estimates properly addressed? /1/ DR See B.5.1. ОК
+Baseline emissions consider the IPCC 2006 Tier 2 approach and applicable default values as defaults values of Tables 10A-7 10A-8 /26/.
+However the following need to be justified: (a) As per Serial no 13 of methodology, the Bo & VS values applicable to developed country can be used subject to satisfying four conditions related to genetic source of production, use of formulated fed rations and project specific animal weight.
+Farm records to demonstrate that these conditions are satisfied at the project sites need to be provided, including genetic source Also justification to be provided for MCF value of 79 % and MS % BL,j, value of 100% & MS% i,y values of 90%y used in ex-post CAR-1 OK